AbyssLinux/.github/profile/README.md

 These tools can also be used on any Void Linux system, although made for Abyss.

+## Idea
+All of the tools / configuration files used in Abyss can be used on any regular Void Linux system, so that any user can benefit from the tools and config files.

 ## Status

 Abyss Linux is under active development and should be considered